coreboot/coreboot/Documentation/distributions.md

-[MrChromebox](https://mrchromebox.tech/) provides upstream coreboot firmware images for the vast majority of x86-based Chromebooks and Chromeboxes, using Tianocore as the payload to provide a modern UEFI bootloader.
+[MrChromebox](https://mrchromebox.tech/) provides upstream coreboot firmware images for the vast majority of x86-based Chromebooks and Chromeboxes, using edk2 as the payload to provide a modern UEFI bootloader.
 Why replace coreboot with coreboot?
 Mr Chromebox's images are built using upstream coreboot (vs Google's older, static tree/branch), include many features and fixes not found in the stock firmware, and offer much broader OS compatibility